anbox-cloud/discourse-docs/howto/troubleshoot/logs.md

 There are two types of logs that help you understand what is happening in your Anbox Cloud installation:

 - Logs for the applications that you are running, on a cluster or node level.
-See [How to view the container logs](https://discourse.ubuntu.com/t/view-the-container-logs/24329) for information about this type of logs.
+See [How to view the instance logs](https://discourse.ubuntu.com/t/24329) for information about this type of logs.
 - Infrastructure logs for the deployment.
 These logs differ depending on whether you run a full Anbox Cloud deployment or the Anbox Cloud Appliance.
 See the following sections for more information.

 ## View logs for Anbox Cloud